eduNEXT/integration-test-in-tutor/README.md

     # Use DEMO_COURSE_ID in your tests
     ```

-14. **Run Integration Tests**: Creates a virtual environment and runs your integration tests using the specified shell script.
+17. **Run Integration Tests**: Activates the test virtual environment and runs your integration tests using the specified shell script.

 ## Notes

 - **Using the `"nightly"` Version of Tutor**:
   The `"nightly"` option allows you to test your plugin against the latest development code of Tutor.
 This is useful for ensuring compatibility with upcoming features or changes.
 Be aware that the nightly version may be less stable and could introduce breaking changes.
-When using `"nightly"`, the action clones the Tutor repository from the `nightly` branch and builds the Docker images locally, which may increase the execution time of the workflow.
+When using `"nightly"`, the action clones the Tutor repository from the `nightly` branch and uses pre-built Tutor images that are published daily to Docker Hub.
+These images include the latest changes from the master branch at the time of the build.
+This approach significantly reduces the execution time and conserves the runner's resources by eliminating the overhead of building images during the workflow.

 - **Paths**: Ensure that the paths provided in the inputs are relative to your plugin directory.